pete0emerson/docker-commander/README.md

 ~ $ cd docker-commander
 ```

-Bring the CoreOS VM up.
+Bring the [CoreOS][coreos] VM up.
 Vagrant will download the CoreOS image if you don't have it already.

 ```
 docker-commander $ vagrant up